16. Environments and evaluation (*)#

 ## [1] "sprintf" "toTitleCase"

-It is the environment featuring the bindings to all the imported
+It is the environment carrying the bindings to all the imported

 objects.
 This is why our package can also refer to